Diploma of Arts (Honours)

 All students who plan to undertake Honours in Arts submit an application to the University.
 As soon as you decide you may want to do Honours in a subject area of your choice, you should confirm with the Honours Coordinator of the department in which you wish to study exactly what the specific requirements will be for that subject area and plan your degree structure accordingly.

-To qualify for admission to honours students need to have results at Credit (65%) level or above in eight senior units of study (48 credit points) in the subject in they wish to undertake honours.
+To qualify for admission to honours students need to have results of an average of 70% or above in eight senior units of study (48 credit points) in the subject in they wish to undertake honours.
 Some departments and programs have additional prerequisites, including advanced senior units of study designed to prepare students for the challenges of fourth year study.

 How to apply